Code-From-Anywhere/course/docs/about.md

 # Code From Anywhere Course

-> This course is a work in progress...
-Check back soon!
+> This course is a work in progress..
+Sorry for any unfinished pages, I'm working very hard to complete this a.s.a.p.

 Hi!
 In this course you will learn how to make **full-stack apps** using **Typescript**.
 This course focusses on the stuff you **REALLY** need to know.
 We don't go super deep and tell you all the details, we just help you to go from beginner to wizard in under a month, so you can start building full-stack applications and make money with your side-projects!